What is a press release?

 The Balance Small Business has defined press release as a written communication that reports specific but brief information about an event, circumstance, or other happening.
 It’s typically tied to a business or organization and provided to media through a variety of means.

-To get the media to grab and run your press release at once is not simple, as it depends on many different factors such as whether the event or circumstance is something that might interest their readers or listeners, or if it benefits the community in some way.
-If you're lucky, your press release may be picked up by bloggers, Tweeters and others who read it and find it worthy of promoting within their social networks.
+Getting the media to grab and run your press release at once is not simple, as it depends on many different factors such as whether the event or circumstance is something that might interest their readers or listeners, or if it benefits the community in some way.
+If you’re lucky, your press release may be picked up by bloggers, Tweeters, and others who read it and find it worthy of promoting within their social networks.

 Two basic types

 There are two basic kinds of press release.